YiannisKalogeris/MSolve.FEM/theory/Chapter1_ElementTechnology.md

+{% include mathjax.html %}
 # Element technology

 A summary of the basic elements og **MSolve.FEM** is provided.

 ## Continuum elements
 This category contains structural elements with transitional olny degrees of freedom.
-These elements are split into two categories, two-dimensional and three-dimensioanl respectively depending on dimensionality of the model.
+These elements are split into two categories, two-dimensional and three-dimensional respectively depending on dimensionality of the model.